OSVTAC/OSVTAC.github.io/meetings/2019/2019-09-12/minutes.md

 then worked to fill in the contents of the report.
-Items included information on presentations by Member Wasserman on the Open Source Voting Project at two open source conferences, a set of security recommendations prepared by Member Hage addressing iimplementation of digital signatures, and Member Kattouw's report on AB 1784 regarding the status of State matching funds for open source voting, which was not included in this year's State budget.
+Items included information on presentations by Member Wasserman on the Open Source Voting Project at two open source conferences, a set of security recommendations prepared by Member Hage addressing implementation of digital signatures, and Member Kattouw's report on AB 1784 regarding the status of State matching funds for open source voting, which was not included in this year's State budget.
 The report also included a summary of Director Gerull's presentation at the May 14,